pierre-rouleau/pel/doc/pel-manual.rst

                                available after each prefix key.
                                PEL key binding system was designed to show nicely when which-key is used.
 It default to nil.

+pel-use-winner                 Enables the use and the PEL key-bindings of winner-mode.
+Nothing to
+                                                                                             install.
+The
+                                                                                             winner package
+                                                                                             is part of Emacs.
 ============================== ============================================================= =================